In Search of Stupidity: Over 40 Years of High-Tech Marketing Disasters, 3rd Edition is Coming Soon!

 Experience the horror of Steve Ballmer unleashing Windows 8 positioning hell on an unsuspecting world.
 Gasp as Microsoft’s entire mobile platform (and Ballmer’s executive career) is destroyed!

-Feel the panic as Amazon, Google, Facebook, Twitter, and LinkedIn launch mass censorship attacks everyone to the right of Karl Marx, disintermediate their subscribers from their personal networks, and launch mass censorship by building The Great Left Coast Firewall!
+Feel the panic as Amazon, Google, Facebook, Twitter, and LinkedIn launch mass censorship attacks everyone to the right of Karl Marx, disintermediate their subscribers from their personal networks, and assist China in creating the Great Social Credit System!

 Gaze in amazement as high-tech CEOs keep self-destructing on a planet where everyone has a smartphone and everything you say goes viral immediately!

 Shriek in despair as Disrupted author Dan Lyons buries employment opportunities in high-tech for everyone over 40!